What We Think Taylor Swift’s New Single Means

 Regardless, she got us to pay attention.
 And she’s now done it again.

 To quickly summarize a week’s worth of events, Taylor first caused an Internet commotion after clearing her social media feeds last Friday.
-She followed up on Monday and Tuesday with a cryptic video of a slithering snake, finally taking to Instagram and Twitter on Wednesday with new images and news of a new album, Reputation, and a new single.
+She followed up on Monday and Tuesday with cryptic videos of a slithering snake and on Wednesday finally took to Instagram and Twitter with images and news of an upcoming album, Reputation, and a new single set to drop the following evening.

-On Thursday, "Look What You Made Me Do,” finally dropped, and we have a lot of thoughts.
-From our perspective, this is Taylor Swift saying, “I’m back, and I'm not taking anymore BS.”
+On Thursday around 11:30 p.m.
+ET, "Look What You Made Me Do,” finally dropped, and we have a lot of thoughts.
+From our perspective, this is Taylor Swift saying, “I’m back, and I'm not taking anymore B.S.”

 Now, there are several reasons as to why Swift has chosen this song for her powerful comeback.
 What first comes to mind?
 Drama.
-As Billboard points out, a batch of snakes appeared on Swift’s social media accounts after she and ex-boyfriend Calvin Harris feuded over the nature of “This Is What You Came For,” a hot track featuring Rihanna.
+As Billboard points out, a batch of snakes appeared in the comment sections of Swift’s social media accounts after she and ex-boyfriend Calvin Harris feuded over the nature of “This Is What You Came for,” a hot track featuring Rihanna.

 The intro of the new song could be alluding to not just Calvin, but a cast of exes: "I don't like your little games / Don't like your tilted stage / The role you made me play / Of the fool, no, I don't like you / I don't like your perfect crime / How you laugh when you lie / You said the gun was mine."

 But most popularly, the snake boils down to the Kardashian West clan.
-On Kanye West’s “Famous” Life of Pablo track, the headline-maker raps about making Swift famous, calling her a “bi—.”
+On Kanye West’s “Famous” Life of Pablo track, the headline-maker raps about making Swift famous, and referred to her both by name and as “b—.”
 Later, Swift’s camp released a message claiming that Swift never approved of the use of her name in the song, calling it “misogynistic.”

-Then, Kanye’s wife, Kim, got involved, taking to Snapchat to share a video of a recording in which Swift and West are heard discussing the track and she essentially signs off on it.
+Then, Kanye’s wife, Kim, got involved by posting Snapchats of a recording in which Swift and West are heard discussing the track and she essentially signs off on it.
 Kim followed up with a tweet that urged fans to watch an episode of Keeping Up with the Kardashians in which she addresses the “Famous” drama.

 She also shared another tweet using plenty of snake emojis, writing, “Wait it’s legit National Snake Day?!?!?!
 They have holidays for everybody, I mean everything these days!”

 To make a long story short, Kardashian West never actually called Swift a snake, but it was the implication of her social media message.
-For that, the fact that Swift returned to music with a video of an actual snake, is major.
+For that, the fact that Swift returned to music with videos of actual snakes, is major.
 Therefore, the intro, and particularly the line, "I don't like your titled stage," may actually refer to Kanye West, who played on a titled stage during his Saint Pablo tour.

 RELATED: Taylor Swift Thanks the Company That Wrote Her Supportive Messages During Trial